Fractional derivatives of local times for some Gaussian processes: Introduction

 where $H_0\in(0,1)$ and $K_0\in(0,1]$.
 Here $H=H_0K_0$ and $K_0=1$ gives the classic fractional Brownian motion (fBm) case with Hurst parameter $H=H_0$.

 (ii) {\it Sub-fractional Brownian motion (sub-fBm)}.
 The covariance function for components of this process is given by

 where $H\in(0,1)$.

-For $0<\alpha<1$ and $f:\R\to\R$, define operator where in this article $\Gamma$ is the classic Gamma function. $D^\alpha_{+}$ and $D^{\alpha}_{-}$ are called right-handed and left-handed Marchaud fractional derivatives of order $\alpha$, see \cite{skm1993} for more about Marchaud derivatives.
+For $0<\alpha<1$ and $f:\R\to\R$, define operator where in this article $\Gamma$ is the classic Gamma function. $D^\alpha_{+}$ and $D^{\alpha}_{-}$ are called right-handed and left-handed Marchaud fractional derivatives of order $\alpha$, see \cite{skm1993} for more properties about Marchaud derivatives and \cite{djwz2024,djwx2024} for related SPDEs.
 Using Lemma 4 in \cite{y1985} gives that if $f$ is $\beta-$H\"older continuous for $\beta\in(0,1]$, which means that for some $K>0$,